Ne-Yo: 2013–2019: Non-Fiction and Good Man

 In March 2013, Ne-Yo collaborated with Akon on David Guetta's single "Play Hard", from his 2012 album Nothing but the Beat 2.0.
 He also collaborated with Jessica Sanchez on her single "Tonight" from her debut album Me, You & the Music.
 The single, along with the music video was released on March 21, 2013.
 In April, Ne-Yo and Cher Lloyd collaborated on their single "It's All Good", which eventually was featured on Fruttare commercials.
 Around the same time, he and Celine Dion recorded "Incredible" for Dion's 2013 album Loved Me Back to Life.
 "Incredible" was released as a single in February 2014 and the music video premiered in June 2014.

 On May 29, 2014, Ne-Yo announced his upcoming sixth studio album would be called Non-Fiction.
 That same day, he announced a new single, "Money Can't Buy".
 On September 16, 2014, the lead single from "Non Fiction" was sent to mainstream radio titled "She Knows" featuring Juicy J. A few months later, Ne-Yo announced that the new release date for Non-Fiction was January 27, 2015.
 The album included collaborations with Pitbull and Charisse Mills.
 The album peaked at number five on the Billboard 200 chart.

 In July 2015, Ne-Yo collaborated with Dimitri Vegas & Like Mike on a new song for the Tomorrowland anthem titled "Higher Place".
 In 2016, Ne-Yo collaborated with Yunel and J Alvarez for their single entitled "Sin Miedo", released on November 12, 2016, and with Diamond Platnumz for their single entitled "Marry You", released on February 2, 2017.

-On May 8, 2017, Ne-Yo released a single "Earn Your Love" from his forthcoming seventh album, whilst announcing that the album is slated for a release in 2017.
+On May 8, 2017, Ne-Yo released a single "Earn Your Love" for his forthcoming seventh album, Good Man, whilst announcing that the album is slated for a release in 2017.
 A new single, "Another Love Song" was released on May 30, 2017.
 He also made a cameo in the comedy film Girls Trip, starring Queen Latifah, Jada Pinkett Smith, and Regina Hall.

+Ne-Yo's seventh album, Good Man, was released on June 18, 2018, via Compound Entertainment and Motown Records.
+This was in conflict with his previous announcement, where he said he would release it in 2017.